Entanglement negativity, Holography and Black holes: Review of entanglement negativity in

 \section{Review of entanglement negativity in $CFT_{1+1}$}

-In this appendix, we review the procedure for obtaining the entanglement negativity in a $(1+1)$-dimensional CFT described by the authors Calabrese et al. in \cite{Calabrese:2014yza}.
-As discussed in the introduction, the entanglement negativity between two disjoint subsystems $A_1$ and $A_2$ ($A=A_1\cup A_2$) of a tripartite system where the rest of the system corresponds to $A^c$ may be given as
+In this appendix, we review the procedure for obtaining the entanglement negativity in a $CFT_{1+1}$ described by the authors Calabrese et al. in \cite{Calabrese:2014yza}.
+As discussed in the introduction, the entanglement negativity of a mixed described by the bipartite system consisting of subsystems $A_1$ and $A_2$ ($A=A_1\cup A_2$) embedded in a larger tripartite system $A_1\cup A_2\cup A^c$ may be given as